General Distribution Requirement

 Minimum grade of a C- is required for a course to count towards the economics major.

-The capstone requirement in economics is satisfied by any one of the following: (a) completing a 400-level elective course that includes a significant research component (see the "Group E and B Elective Courses" document on the department web page for a list of eligible courses); (b) completing the Honors Seminar (ECON 444 - Honors Seminar) in the fall and defending an honors thesis in the spring; (c) conducting an independent project that includes a major paper.
+The capstone requirement in economics is satisfied by any one of the following: (a) completing an approved 400-level elective course that includes a significant research component; (b) completing ECON 444 - Honors Seminar in the fall and defending an honors thesis in the spring; (c) conducting an independent project that includes a major paper.
 This capstone experience is in addition to the nine economics and two math courses required for the major and is to be undertaken during the senior year.

 Math courses required for an economics major are 1) MATH 135 - Applied Multivariable Calculus I or MATH 137 - Applied Multivariable Calculus II and 2) MATH 155 - Introduction to Statistical Modeling.
 The department recommends that students take MATH 137when possible.